CS222-UIUC/Team-61-Nature-Notebook/README.md

 ## Installation Instructions
 First, ensure that you have [NodeJS with NPM](https://nodejs.org/en/download) installed on your machine.
+Further, ensure that you have Python 3.10.0 installed.
+The download for this can be found at [This link](https://www.python.org/downloads/) by scrolling down to the "Looking for a specific release?" section.
 Note that this installation guide works for Windows only.
 Ensure that both localhost:8081 and localhost:1109 have no running processes before continuing.
 Now navigate to an empty source folder for the project and run in terminal, in this order,